Eduvie Ikoba

-Eduvie Ikoba (born October 26, 1997) is an American professional soccer player who plays as a forward for Hungarian club Zalaegerszeg.
+Eduvie Marho Ikoba (born October 26, 1997) is an American professional soccer player who plays as a forward for the Liga Portugal 2 club Académico de Viseu.

 Career

 Early career

 Ikoba played four years of college soccer at Dartmouth College between 2015 and 2018, where he scored 17 goals and tallied 8 assists in 62 appearances.

 While at college, Ikoba also appeared for USL PDL side Black Rock FC in 2018, where he made a single appearance.

 Professional

 On January 14, 2019, Ikoba was selected 63rd overall in the 2019 MLS SuperDraft by FC Dallas.
 However, he was released by the club without earning a contract.

 In July 2019, Ikoba signed for Hungarian NB I side ZTE.

 On July 13, 2020, Ikoba moved to Fortuna Liga side AS Trenčín on a three-year deal.

+In the summer of 2022, Ikoba returned to ZTE.
+On January 23, 2023, he renewed his contract with the Hungarian club until 2025.

+On September 1, 2023, Ikoba signed a three-year contract with Liga Portugal 2 side Académico de Viseu.

+On January 11, 2024, Ikoba was loaned out to K League 2 club Seoul E-Land FC until the end of the 2024 season, with the deal including an option-to-buy.
+On September 9, 2024, Ikoba returned to Slovakia and joined Zemplín Michalovce on a season-long loan.